 Before you appeal you:

-If you are applying for a Reception place for September 2022, you need to submit your appeal by the deadline to ensure the appeal will be heard before the summer holidays.
+If you are appealing for a reception place for September 2024, you need to submit your appeal by the deadline to ensure the appeal will be heard before the summer holidays.

 If our school refuses your child a place because of this limit and you want to appeal, you will need to make an infant class size appeal.
 You can see if your reasons are likely to be successful by reading the Department for Education's information about infant class size appeals.